shahid3167/IoT_Enabled_Hybrid_ENN_DQN_Framework_For_Crop_Healthcare/README.md

   <p align="center">
 <img src="https://github.com/shahid3167/IoT_Enabled_Hybrid_ENN_DQN_Framework_For_Crop_Healthcare/blob/main/Figures/LossAccuracyPerformance.jpg" width="1000" height="400">
 <p align="center">
-Fig. 4.
-A distribution of different features as a function of the crop and fruit, highlighting the mean and median representations.
+Fig. 5.
+Training and testing performance evaluation of the proposed ENN-DQN. (a).
+Training and testing loss function, (b).
+Training and testing accuracy.

   © 2025 **Atlantic Technological University, Ireland**.
 All rights reserved.
 This code is part of the paper titled "**An IoT-Enabled Hybrid Deep Q-Learning and Elman Neural Network Framework for Proactive Crop Healthcare in the Agriculture Sector**," which is currently under review in the **Internet of Things journal (Elsevier)**.
 Unauthorized use, reproduction, or distribution of this code without permission is prohibited.